imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_Doc_IsOpeningOfflineCopy** - Flag indicating that the offline copy of a document was opened

+- **Data_Doc_IsPrewarmed** - Indicates that the event occurred in an Instant Boot session.
+As part of an Instant Boot session, we run a prewarmed instance of the app in the background.
+So, when the user opens the app, the boot is very fast.
+This field indicates that we are in an Instant Boot session.

 - **Data_Doc_IsSyncBacked** - Flag indicating that an auto synced copy of the document exists on the computer

 - **Data_Doc_KnownFolderMoveStatus** - represents the signed-in user's known folder migration status in a given session.